 What is happening on nights out?

 Going on a night out should be all about good music, good times and having fun.
-Nights out can be ruined by unwanted sexual advances from people who are drunk with just over a third of women (35%) and 9% of men telling us that they’ve experienced unwanted sexual contact on a night out1.
+Nights out can be ruined by unwanted sexual advances from people who are drunk and almost three quarters (72%) of 18-24 year old men and women who drink in bars, clubs or pubs surveyed said that they had seen sexual harassment1 on a night out.